 They commit to follow our Code of Professional Conduct, keep their skills and knowledge up-to-date and, if they should fall short of their professional responsibilities, they may be subject to our disciplinary process.

 RVNs found guilty of serious professional misconduct can be suspended or removed from the Register at the direction of the RVN Disciplinary Committee.

 We therefore believe that it is inappropriate for people without formal training to describe themselves as a ‘veterinary nurse’, and that to do so potentially puts animal welfare at risk.

-Protecting the title ‘veterinary nurse’ is widely supported by the veterinary nursing profession and the public.
-This is evidenced by a 2012 HM Government e-petition, calling for the statutory regulation of veterinary nurses, which received over 2,500 signatures.
+Protecting the title ‘veterinary nurse’ is widely supported by the veterinary and veterinary nursing professions and the public.
+This is evidenced by a 2015-6 official government e-petition, calling for the statutory regulation of veterinary nurses, which received 36,865 signatures.